FormidableLabs/victory-docs/src/content/docs/victory-histogram.md

 `type: array[object]`

 `VictoryHistogram` uses the standard `data` prop, except for it only expects each object within the array to have `x` properties.
 You can use the `x` data accessor prop to defined a custom data format.
 [Read about it here](/docs/common-props#data)

+Because each bar represents a bin rather than a particular data point (like you would have with `VictoryScatter` for example), when accessing `datum` via a prop that passes `datum` such as `style`, datum will have properties `x`, `x0`, `x1`, `y`, and `binnedData`. `x` is the midpoint between the bin, `x0` is the beginning of the bin, `x1` is the end of the bin, `y` is the aggregate amount of data points within that bin, and `binnedData` is an array of the original data points that were grouped into this bin.

+`VictoryHistogram` does not support passing preprocessed data to the `data` prop.

+If you are looking to plot data that is qualitative data, rather than quantitative, use [`VictoryBar`][].

 See the [Data Accessors Guide][] for more detail on formatting and processing data.